 They determine the amount of group dues, if any, and the scope of money-earning projects.

-Set goals for and participate in council-sponsored product programs.
+They set goals for and participate in council-sponsored product programs.

-Carry out budgeting, planning, and group money-earning programs.
+They carry out budgeting, planning, and group money-earning programs.

-Budget for extended travel, Take Action projects, and leadership projects including the Girl Scout Silver or Girl Scout Gold Awards, if they are pursuing them.
+They budget for extended travel, Take Action projects, and leadership projects, including the Girl Scout Silver or Gold Award, if they're pursuing theirs.

-May be involved in seeking donations for Take Action projects with council approval.
+They may be involved in seeking donations for Take Action projects, with council approval.

-Keep their own financial records and give reports to parents and group volunteers.
+They keep their own financial records and give reports to parents and group volunteers.

 Girl Scouts Heart of the South has Community Partner opportunities.
 Reach out to the appropriate staff person at 1-800-624-4185.

-© Copyright 2009–2022 Girl Scouts of the United States of America.
+© Copyright 2009–2026 Girl Scouts of the United States of America.
 All rights reserved.
 All information and material contained in Girl Scouts’ Volunteer Essentials guide (“Material”) is provided by Girl Scouts of the United States of America (GSUSA) and is intended to be educational material solely to be used by Girl Scout volunteers and council staff.
 Reproduction, distribution, compiling, or creating derivative works of any portion of the Material or any use other than noncommercial uses as permitted by copyright law is prohibited, unless explicit, prior authorization by GSUSA in writing was granted.
 GSUSA reserves its exclusive right in its sole discretion to alter, limit, or discontinue the Material at any time without notice.